tenstorrent/tt-topology/README.md

 # Logging

-TT-Topology records the pre and post flash relevant SPI registers, connection map and coordinates of the chips in a .json file for record keeping and debugging.
+TT-Topology records the pre- and post-flash relevant SPI parameter values, connection maps, and coordinates of the chips in a .json file for record keeping and debugging.
 By default it is stored at ```~/tt_topology_logs/<timestamp>_log.json```.
-This can be changed by using the log command line argument as follows
+This can be changed by using the `--log` CLI arg:

 ```
-$ tt-topology -log new_log.json ...
+$ tt-topology --log new_log.json ...
 ```

 # License